sweatylobster/grow/README.md

 6. Manganese,
 7. Copper.

-Here goes the section where we say how we can tell WITH OUR EYEBALLS what nutrients our lady requires.
-Perhaps(!) even those amounts in which she needs them *forthwith!*

-# Quantities, rates?

-How much of each of the specified elements is required, *on average*?
-We need quite the sample size to determine this, and data is wanting since people are either lazy or secretive.
-Hopefully, secretive has nothing to do with glands here.
+# Table of nutrient deficiency symptoms

+TBA.

-# Labor?
+# Labor concerns

 Determining yield *a priori* renders a ***MASSIVE*** facility.
-Just run "op.py", and be amazed.
-Nothing that can't be handled... it's just, serious man-power is required.
-If we do a 3-dimensional facility, how high up are we gonna go?
-Adjusting light height would have to be automated, water distribution too.
+For a 3-dimensional grow, light height adjustments and water distribution will have to be automated...
+Worker's compensation!!!
 The problem with employees anyway is that they have to "show up."
 But they don't.
 And they need to eat.
 But they don't.
 Worst of all, they complain about you not paying them.
 In short: there is no reason I should hire a human being.
 Human labor is overrated anyway.
 No employees!

 # Automation